gabrielsoltz/metahub/README.md

 ### its_associated_with_iam_roles

-For every resource that can be associatd with an IAM Role, **MetaHub** will list the IAM Roles associacted and it will fetch from the IAM Roles the policies to answer the following questions:
+Resources that can be associated with IAM Roles are checked by this MetaCheck to provide all the associated IAM Roles, and from every role it will fetch the IAM policies to answer the following questions:

 - "is_principal_wildcard": If the policy principal is defined as a wildcard (*)
 - "is_principal_cross_account": If the policy principal is defined as a cross account